Whiskey Founders Table of Contents

 Paul Jones, Jr.

-Jones decided to move his company and distillery to "Whiskey Row" in Louisville, Kentucky in 1884 but could not find enough room to his liking.
-In 1889 he bought the J. G. Mattingly distillery for $125,000 at auction ($3,460,000.00 in today's dollars).
-Included in the purchase were a mill, a fermenting house, a boiler house, a distillery building and a cattle barn.
+Jones wanted to move his company and distillery to "Whiskey Row" in Louisville in 1884, but could not find a building to his liking.
+In 1889, he bought the J. G. Mattingly distillery for $125,000 at auction ($3.5 million in today's dollars).
+Included in the purchase were a mill, a fermenting house, a boiler house, a distillery building, and a cattle barn.

 Brought Four Roses back to U.S.